MakerPrepLA/makerprepla/lessons/lesson14/lesson14.md

 </script>
 ```

-### Exercise 1:
+### Exercise 1

 Place the above in a fresh HTML document, just above the closing body tag.
-The first tag includes the jQuery library and makes it available to the page.
+The first tag includes the jQuery libary and makes it available to the page.
 The second script uses it to do some work.

 ## The $ Character